Skrimpton/thunar-multiconverter/README.md

 > Copy paste into the "command"-field when creating or editing a Thunar custom action

-* Replace or add to the filetypes (e.g. "ogg", "mp3", "m4a", ) if you want to convert to other formats.</br>*This will use the automatic FFMPEG flags, settings and such, so the quality of the outputted files may vary.*
+* Replace or add to the filetypes (e.g. "ogg", "mp3", "m4a", ) if you want to convert to other formats

 ---